4 Video Ideas to Help Market Your Coworking Space in 2020

 If you’re running a coworking space, then, you can look ahead with optimism — and not even to the far future.
 Lockdown measures are being lifted in many places, and the remaining months of 2020 can be very rewarding if you know how to market your workspace effectively.

 In this post, we’re going to look at the key matter of video marketing.
 More impactful and attention-grabbing than any other form of marketing content, video promotion warrants a place at the core of every digital marketing campaign.
 More specifically, we’re going to look at four video marketing ideas in particular that can serve you well.
 Let’s get to them.

 Even now that things are opening up again, people remain wary of unnecessary excursions, so it’s a good idea to make it as easy as possible for people to learn about what your coworking space has to offer.
 That’s where the value of a virtual tour becomes clear.
-By recording a walk around that space — ideally with a 360-degree camera, though you can use a phone — you can allow people who might be interested to get an idea of what it’s like to traverse it.
+By recording a walk around that space — ideally with a 360-degree camera, though you can use a phone and then create a video with Visme — you can allow people who might be interested to get an idea of what it’s like to traverse it.

 You don’t need to stop at showing standard footage.
 You can throw in tags to make it clearer what people are looking at and provide some additional context, and even provide a voiceover roughly in line with what you’d offer someone who visited in person.
 The more you can do to replicate that in-person experience, the more effective your virtual tour will be.

 As for how you provide the video, the easiest route is to set up a YouTube channel for all your virtual tours and embed them as needed in your website content (or even your marketing emails).
 I say all your virtual tours because you don’t need to stop at one all-encompassing tour video — it depends entirely on the nature of your coworking space.